It all started with a great passion for languages.

 During her studies, Suzanne also discovered her interest for Scandinavian languages.
 She studied at the University of Copenhagen as an exchange student, and moved to Oslo in 2007, after finishing her Master’s thesis on translations between English and Danish.
 In 2011, Suzanne obtained her PhD in Scandinavian Studies and Translation from the University of Oslo.
 She then continued working at University as a researcher and lecturer, teaching courses in Scandinavian Literature and Film, and Norwegian for international students.

 Since the birth of her first child she has focused more on private teaching, specializing in courses for mothers (and fathers) who want to bring their babies to class.
 This is how suzalingua was born.
-Almost two years after the foundation of the smallest language school in Oslo, it now offers a wide variety of classes on all levels – both private lessons and group courses, with and without babies.
+Almost three years after the foundation of the smallest language school in Oslo, it now offers a wide variety of classes on all levels – both private lessons and group courses, with and without babies.

 In June 2017, suzalingua was approved by Kompetanse Norge (previously Vox) as one of very few official providers of Norwegian language tuition for adult immigrants.
 This means that you can now take the Norwegian courses required for your residence permit or citizenship with suzalingua!

 It all started with a passion for languages.
 And it is my aim to convey this passion to you in every class.

 Yes, coffee is ALWAYS included in my classes!